tireddy2/jose-hybrid-encrypt/draft-ra-jose-hybrid-encrypt.md

 ## Example Hybrid Key Agreement Computation

-   This example uses Hybrid Key Agreement and the KEM Combiner to derive the CEK in the manner described in {{kem-combiner}}.
-In this example, the Hybrid Direct Key Agreement mode ("alg" value "HYBRID") is used to produce an agreed-upon key for AES GCM with a 128-bit key ("enc" value "A128GCM").
+   This example uses secp256r1_kyber512 Key Agreement and the KEM Combiner to derive the CEK in the manner described in {{kem-combiner}}.
+In this example, the secp256r1_kyber512 Direct Key Agreement mode ("alg" value "secp256r1_kyber512") is used to produce an agreed-upon key for AES GCM with a 128-bit key ("enc" value "A128GCM").